grodnay-riil/nezoh-demo/README.md

    zenoh-bridge-ros2dds -c zenoh_sub.config.json5
    ```
    This:
-      - runs Zenoh bridge with relevent configuration in subscriber and publisher containers
+      - runs Zenoh bridge with relevant configuration in subscriber and publisher containers
       - as we user "run" with docker compose our containers have temporary names.
-      - You shoud see the subscriber accept 1 message per second.
+      - You should see the subscriber accept 1 message per second.

 5. Play around:
-   - by changin the Zenoh config files and reluanching Zenoh.
+   - by changin the Zenoh config files and relaunching Zenoh.
-   - You can check trouhput by connecting to one of the subscriber or publisher containers  anr runnig:
+   - You can check throughput by connecting to one of the subscriber or publisher containers  anr running:
    ```bash
    nload
    ```

 6. **Stop All Containers with `kill_all.bash`:**

-   Run (outside of ontainer):
+   Run (outside of container):

    ```bash
    kill_all.bash